Types of marine deposits and their distribution

 The significance of Bermuda’s ancient marine deposits

 The significance of ancient marine limestones preserved “high and dry” on Bermuda today, is that they record positions of relative* sea level which were as high or higher than that at present.
 By establishing the age of these marine deposits, through dating of coral fragments (Chapter 9), valuable knowledge of sea level history over the last half million years has been acquired.
-Pleistocene sea-level data from Bermuda has, because of its assumed global significance, featured in numerous articles in highly respected scientific journals and has been the subject of much debate* (LA2, HA1,VA2,HE2, HE5,MU2,RO4).
+Pleistocene sea-level data from Bermuda has, because of its assumed global significance, featured in numerous articles in highly respected scientific journals and has been the subject of much debate.
+(LA2, HA1,VA2,HE2, HE5,MU2,RO4).
+Further discussion of this topic is provided in Chapter 8.

 Beach and sub-tidal deposits as (relative) sea level indicators